 The U.S. size premium

 To examine the existence of a size premium in the United States, we looked at the historical performance of the Fama/French U.S. Small and Large Cap portfolios, as they go back almost a hundred years.
 Comparing the annualized compound returns of the Fama/French U.S. Small Cap portfolio and the Fama/French U.S. Large Cap portfolio, we find that small-cap stocks have outperformed large caps since the 1920s.

-To further investigate the presence of the size premium in the 1964 to 2018 period, we next examine the interaction between the size premium and the other premiums.
+To further investigate the presence of the size premium in the 1964 to 2018 period, we next examined the interaction between the size premium and the other premiums.